EvanVR/RAG_LLM_Application_Langchain/README.md

 ## Usage

 1. Enter a website URL, upload a PDF, or enter a YouTube video URL to provide context for the conversation.
-2. Start a conversation with the system by typing messages in the chat box.
+2. After pressing enter, after a few seconds, the user can type the prompt based on the information requested.
-3. The system will respond based on the input and the knowledge it has from the provided sources.
+3. Start a conversation with the system by typing messages in the chat box.
-4. View the similarity score, BLEU score, sentiment, and token usage for each conversation to assess the system's performance.
+4. The system will respond based on the input and the knowledge it has from the provided sources.

-## Contributors
+5. View the similarity score, BLEU score, sentiment, and token usage for each conversation to assess the system's performance.

-- Evan Velagaleti (ev379@drexel.edu)
+6. The session switching isn't managed for now, so if a new source needs to be selected, the application tab needs to be refreshed to interact with the new input source.